Compare Visa credit cards

 The history of Visa – when did Visa launch?

 Visa’s history dates back to 1958 when the Bank of America launched the BankAmericard.
 This was the first mass-marketed credit card program and it quickly grew in popularity.

 By the 1970s, BankAmericard was an independent entity and went on to take the name Visa.
 Visa then launched VisaNet, which was the first electronic payment authorisation, clearing and settlement system in the world.
 It has continued to grow as a card payment processor since then and, like Mastercard, has been at the forefront of technologies including chip cards and contactless payments.

 How does Visa make money?

-Visa’s profits primarily come from the entities that use their services, such as banks and shops.
-Some of their sources of revenue include the following:
+Visa’s profits primarily come from the entities that use its services, such as banks and shops.
+Some of its sources of revenue include the following:

 - Card issuer fees.
-Visa charges financial institutions service fees for the use of their payment systems.
+Visa charges financial institutions service fees for the use of its payment systems.